-- 1. Tighten your core and raise alternating legs, increase core work by raising the opposite arm over your head, add arm weights - 2.
-With or without arm weights, extend both arms in front of you, twist to each side multiple times and the raise weights above the head - 3.
-Extend one leg and flex the heel, lift as high as possible and then push leg out to the side - 4.
-If mobility allows, stand up out of chair and then sit down continue for several reps to raise heart rate - 5.
-Do "arm" jumping jacks bring arms out to the side and quickly clap them above your head - 6.
-Arm Circles: extend arms out from shoulders, palms facing up.
+- 1. Leg Raises: Tighten your core and raise alternating legs, increase core work by raising the opposite arm over your head, add arm weights. - 2.
+Twists: With or without arm weights, extend both arms in front of you, twist to each side multiple times and the raise weights above the head. - 3.
+Leg Extension: Extend one leg and flex the heel, lift as high as possible and then push leg out to the side.

+- 4. Squats: If mobility allows, stand up out of chair and then sit down continue for several reps to raise heart rate.
+Make sure knees do not extend past toes.
+This can be damaging to knees if done improperly, so walk around and make sure participants are doing it properly. - 5.
+Arm Jumping Jacks: Bring arms out to the side and quickly clap them above your head. - 6.
+Arm Circles: Extend arms out from shoulders, palms facing up.
 Do 10 small circles forward then backwards.
 Repeat with palms down.
 Rotate arms from shoulder so palms face forward and move arms back and forth 10 times.
 Repeat with palms facing backward. - 7.
-Tighten your core and lift both feet off the ground without leaning backward the lift off the ground does not need to be exceptionally high
+Core Work: Tighten your core and lift both feet off the ground without leaning backward the lift off the ground does not need to be exceptionally high.